tigerbeetle/tigerbeetle/docs/develop/recipes/balance-conditional-transfers.md

 # Balance-Conditional Transfers

-In some use cases, you may want to execute a transfer if and only if an account has a certain balance.
+In some use cases, you may want to execute a transfer if and only if an account has at least a certain balance.

 It would be unsafe to check an account's balance using the [`lookup_accounts`](../../reference/operations/lookup_accounts.md) and then perform the transfer,